Parameters by theme

 Parameters Values Description

-interval.start "YYYY-MM-DDThh:mm:ssZ" This parameter is used for setting the start data point of histogram intervals.
+interval.start "YYYY-MM-DDThh:mm:ssZ" Set the start data point of histogram intervals.

-interval.end "YYYY-MM-DDThh:mm:ssZ" This parameter is used for setting the end data point of histogram intervals.
+interval.end "YYYY-MM-DDThh:mm:ssZ" Set the end data point of histogram intervals.

-interval.width “INT64” This parameter is used for setting the width of histogram intervals.
+interval.width “INT64” Set the width of histogram intervals.

 Common workflows